frirsta/blog_backend/Readme.md

 1. Custom JWT Authentication Class

-- We use a custom CustomJWTAuthentication class that extends the default JWTAuthentication from SimpleJWT.
+- A custom CustomJWTAuthentication class that extends the default JWTAuthentication from SimpleJWT.
 - This class checks if the user associated with the token is active before granting access.
 - If a user account is disabled, a 403 PermissionDenied error is returned with the message "User account is disabled."

 2. Active User Check (IsActiveUser Permission)

-- A custom permission class IsActiveUser has been added.
-- This permission ensures that only active users can access the API endpoints protected by this permission.
+- A custom permission class `IsActiveUser` ensures that only active users can access the API endpoints protected by this permission.
 - This provides an additional layer of protection, even if the user’s token is valid but the account has been deactivated.

 #### Configuration